Biology Student Ambassadors

 What do you hope to do after you graduate?
 What are your career goals/ plans for postgraduation?

-I hope to attend medical school after graduation and become a physician.
+I plan on attending medical school and studying to become a neurosurgeon.

 Apart from school, how do you spend your time in Oxford?
 What are your hobbies, favorite places to go, etc.?